cap-js/docs/about/index.md

 ### Inner Loop Development

-*"Developing for the cloud doesn't development in the cloud"* → means: even though your productive will be deployed to the cloud, consisting use many cloud-based services, and may be a micro services
+*"Developing for the cloud doesn't mean development in the cloud"* → means: even though your productive application will be deployed to the cloud, using many cloud-based services, and maybe micro services

 - Local / Inner Loop Development
   - using mocked platform services